wristband-dev/express-auth/migration/README.md

 <br/>

-# Migration instruction for version below v3.0.0

-Key changes for v3.0.0 comparing to older versions:
+# Migration instruction for version v3.0.0 comparing to older versions:

-- Login and Logout now returns a URL instead redirecting to that url directly.
-- The client code calling login & logout will be responsible to redirect with the returned url
+(-) indiate the older version need to be changed to the (+) new changes

-- wristbandApplicationDomain got renamed to wristbandApplicationVanityDomain
+### During the initialization of the SDK, wristbandApplicationDomain param got renamed to wristbandApplicationVanityDomain
-- CallbackResult.result got renamed to CallbackResult.type (Enum: CallbackResultType)

-### 1) Initialize the SDK

 ```typescript
 // ESModules